Dexesttp/physics-project/README.md

 Ousnius, for the BodySlide/Outfit Studio tool as well as his _really convincing arguments_ that kept me going.

-The NifTools team, for their thourough documentation of the Nif files that helpoed us a lot in determinign what to search.
+The NifTools team, for their thourough documentation of the Nif files that helped us a lot in determining what to search.

 The SKSE team, for their awesome work on ba2extract and general analysis stuff.